llxzy/athene/README.md

 A C# program working alongside a SQLite database\
 to display data in windows, courtesy of GTK.

+### Why athene?

+Development name that I'm too lazy to change.

 ### Credits
 Icon made by [DinosoftLabs](https://www.flaticon.com/authors/dinosoftlabs) from [FlatIcon](https://www.flaticon.com/)